Party-Toast/Qwetter-API-Messages/README.md

-# Qwetter messages API
+# Qwetter users API

 ## Description

-A RESTful API used for handling messages for the Qwetter web application.
+A RESTful API used for handling user data for the Qwetter web application.

 ## Setup
 Run `npm install` to install required dependencies.